Rauf Ceylan: Life and career

-Ceylan was born in Duisburg, Germany.
+Ceylan was born into a Kurdish family in Duisburg, Germany.
 From 1996 to 2001 Ceylan studied at the Faculty of Social and Cultural Studies in Düsseldorf.
 From 2001 to 2006 he was also a research associate there.
 He also worked in parallel from 2001 to 2002 at the Institute for Urban and Regional Development and studied at the Ruhr-University Bochum.
 In 2006 he graduated with magna cum laude on social segregation.
 Between 2007 and 2009, Ceylan was a research associate in the Department of the Mayor of the City of Duisburg working on Islam, Islamic organizations, migration and social integration of immigrants.
 Since September 2009 he has lectured at the University of Osnabrück on religious and migration studies within the context of contemporary Islam.
 Since 2008 he has also trained Turkish imams in Turkey for the Konrad-Adenauer-Stiftung foundation.
 Ceylan is a member of various scientific committees, including the Institute for Migration Research and Intercultural Studies (IMIS) and the Committee on Migration (RfM).